curl/everything-curl/cmdline/exitcode.md

   asking to resume a transfer that then ends up not possible to do, this error can get returned.
 For FILE, FTP or SFTP.

- 37. Couldn't read the given file when using the FILE:// scheme.
+ 37. Could not read the given file when using the FILE:// scheme.
 Failed to open the file.
 The file could be non-existing or is it a permission problem perhaps?

  38. LDAP cannot bind.
 LDAP "bind" operation failed, which is a necessary step in the LDAP operation and thus this means the LDAP query could not be